DIBSMethodsMeetings/dibsmethodsmeetings.github.io/_posts/2022-10-14-drift-diffusion-models.md

 As scientists we collect all sorts of data.
 Decision data (which fruits to people prefer?), neural data (which neurons fire when looking at fruits?), reaction time data (how quickly do people identify fruit from non-fruits?), etc. Computational modeling in psychology is all about gaining insights about the brain and behavior from this data by designing mathematical formulations that produce *fake data* that looks similar to that produced by humans (or animals or whatever we are modeling).
 The closer and more reliably we can reproduce human-like data with our math equations, the better our model is, and the closer we get to maybe gaining some insights into the computations for the brain.

-As an example, early modelers of reward learning (think  Pavlov's dog) came up with a mathematical formulation called the `prediction error`, which was simply the difference between expected reward and the actual reward received from an action ($V_t - R_t$, where V is the expected reward on trial t).
+As an example, early modelers of reward learning (think  Pavlov's dog) came up with a mathematical formulation called the `prediction error`, which was simply the difference between expected reward and the actual reward received from an action (`Vt - Rt`, where V is the expected reward on trial t).
 Later, it was shown that this hypothetical construct maps almost perfectly onto the firing rate of dopamine neurons in the midbrain.
 This gave massive support to the idea that prediction errors are a fundamental calculation in the brain during reward learning.

 Hopefully you see just how useful computational modeling can be.
 As I said, modeling is about writing math equations that produce fake data that looks as similar to real data as possible.
 Once we have developed really good models, we can next perform **model fitting** (also called **parameter estimation**) to find the particular model parameters that would make the real data the *most likely* if the model was the one producing it instead.
 You'll often hear the term **maximumum likelihood estimation** or MLE used by modelers.
 All that is a bit outside the scope of this post, but one cool thing this lets use do is compare conditions in experimental psychology.
 For example, the `learning rate` is another parameter in reward learning which describes how quickly people learn, and it has been shown that people's learning rate parameter estimates are higher in volatile compared to stable environments, which provides evidence that people pay attention to volatility and adapt their behavior accordingly.
 How might you answer this question: "does coffee help people learn faster?"?
 One cool way would be to fit models to a coffee condition and a no coffee condition, and show that learning rates are higher in the coffee condition.
 Neat!